Forgiveness: The Quiet Road Back to Peace

 They lie from their fear.

-They rage from their shame.
+People rage from their own shame.

-They abandon because they never learned how to stay.
+They abandon because they never learned how to stay,

-They shut down because no one ever taught them emotional safety.
+and they shut down because no one ever taught them emotional safety.

 Understanding this doesn’t excuse anyone’s behavior —